cosme-2/utilities/README.md

 ---

-This directory contains different tools for data processing.
+This repository contains different tools for data processing.